How to Design an MVP for Your Startup

 Step 5: Wireframes and User Flow Maps

-Now that the designer's arsenal is filled with facts to base the designs on, they use different startup tools like Figma, Sketch, FlowMapp, and others to work on the MVP design.
+Now that the designer's arsenal is filled with facts to base the designs on, they use different startup tools like Figma, Sketch, FlowMapp, MockFlow, and others to work on the MVP design.
 What does the process imply?

 Before working on final mockups that'll be passed on to the developers, designers apply various techniques to test usability and avoid numerous re-designs afterward.
 They create wireframes or schematic sketches that display how the elements will be placed and how the users will see the solution.
 This basic visual representation that's made up of boxes, lines, and placeholders depicts user navigation, minding all kinds of screen sizes.
-The main goal of this activity is to ascertain that the chosen structure and layout of the MVP are user-friendly and intuitive.
+The main goal of UX wireframing is to ascertain that the chosen structure and layout of the MVP are user-friendly and intuitive.

 To better understand each step of the user journey, designers also make user flow maps.
 They outline every action a user takes to complete a task.
 This allows them to distinguish any inconsistencies in the process and get rid of illogical movements, boosting the user experience.